Tender and juicy pork chops cooked in a skillet, along with a rich and creamy sour cream gravy, for the perfect dinner.

-Sour cream gravy
+Sour cream sauce

 This is one versatile gravy.
 Since this is savory, you can pair it as a side with dishes ranging from big grilled meats to air-fried greens or mashed potatoes.
-It adds amazing flavor and accentuates the taste of the mains.
+It adds incredible flavor and accentuates the taste of the mains.

-Roux is the secret behind a good gravy
+Roux is the secret behind a good gravy.

 The most important part of a good gravy is the roux.
-A fine roux, done the right way, makes the base for a silky and creamy gravy.
+A fine roux, done correctly, makes the base for a silky and creamy gravy.
+A traditional Roux is equal parts flour and fat (usually butter), cooked together to thicken sauces and gravy.

-The technique is what matters, which involves continuous whisking of the flour with the butter while the mixture cooks.
+The technique is what matters, which involves continuous whisking of the flour with the aromatics while the mixture cooks.
 Allowing it to cook for a long time produces a darker color, which suits some dishes roux is used in or supports.

 The sour cream in this gravy offers more flavor than heavy cream while still offering good fat, i.e., 20% fat.
 The sourness in the gravy makes it a compelling savory and creamy gravy to compliment your meats like beef, lamb, pork, or turkey.
-This sour cream gravy is a leading side for more drab meat like turkey.
+This sour cream gravy is a leading site for more drab meat like turkey.

 Ingredients